Sigma-Ratings/slate/source/index.html.md

 }
 ```

-The Risk Scoring endpoint returns a Sigma Risk score for the given search term.
+The Risk Scoring endpoint returns a Sigma Risk score for a given search term.

 The Sigma Risk score is calculated using the following criteria: